Ennio Morricone: 1986–2020: From The Mission to The Hateful Eight

-The Mission, directed by Joffé, was about a piece of history considerably more distant, as Spanish Jesuit missionaries see their work undone as a tribe of Paraguayan natives fall within a territorial dispute between the Spanish and Portuguese.
+The Mission, directed by Joffé, was about a piece of history considerably more distant, as Spanish Jesuit missionaries see their work undone as a tribe of Paraguayan natives falls within a territorial dispute between the Spanish and Portuguese.
 At one point the score was one of the world's best-selling film scores, selling over 3 million copies worldwide.
 Morricone finally received a second Oscar nomination for The Mission.
 Morricone's original score lost out to Herbie Hancock's coolly arranged jazz on Bertrand Tavernier's Round Midnight.
 It was considered a surprising win and a controversial one, given that much of the music in the film was pre-existing.
 Morricone stated the following during a 2001 interview with The Guardian: "I definitely felt that I should have won for The Mission.
 Especially when you consider that the Oscar winner that year was Round Midnight, which was not an original score.
 It had a very good arrangement by Herbie Hancock, but it used existing pieces.
 So there could be no comparison with The Mission.
 There was a theft!"
 His score for The Mission was ranked at number 1 in a poll of the all-time greatest film scores.
 The top 10 list was compiled by 40 film composers such as Michael Giacchino and Carter Burwell.
 The score is ranked 23rd on the AFI's list of 25 greatest film scores of all time.

 Association with De Palma and Levinson

 On three occasions, Brian De Palma worked with Morricone: The Untouchables (1987), the 1989 war drama Casualties of War and the science fiction film Mission to Mars (2000).
 Morricone's score for The Untouchables resulted in his third nomination for the Academy Award for Best Original Score.
 In a 2001 interview with The Guardian, Morricone stated that he had good experiences with De Palma: "De Palma is delicious!
 He respects music, he respects composers.
 For The Untouchables, everything I proposed to him was fine, but then he wanted a piece that I didn't like at all, and of course, we didn't have an agreement on that.
 It was something I didn't want to write – a triumphal piece for the police.
 I think I wrote nine different pieces for this in total and I said, 'Please don't choose the sixth!' because it was the worst.
 And guess what he chose?
 The sixth one.
 But it really suits the movie."

-Another American director, Barry Levinson, commissioned the composer on two occasions.
-First, for the crime-drama Bugsy, starring Warren Beatty, which received ten Oscar nominations, winning two for Best Art Direction-Set Decoration (Dennis Gassner, Nancy Haigh) and Best Costume Design.

-"He doesn't have a piano in his studio, I always thought that with composers, you sit at the piano, and you try to find the melody.
+Barry Levinson, another American director, commissioned the composer on two occasions.
+First, for the crime-drama Bugsy, starring Warren Beatty, which received ten Oscar nominations, winning two for Best Art Direction-Set Decoration (Dennis Gassner and Nancy Haigh) and Best Costume Design.
+Of Morricone, Levinson said: "He doesn't have a piano in his studio, I always thought that with composers, you sit at the piano, and you try to find the melody.
 There's no such thing with Morricone.
 He hears a melody, and he writes it down.
-He hears the orchestration completely done", said Levinson in an interview.
+He hears the orchestration completely done."